heemoe/hosts2bind-zone-file/README.md

        ]
 ```

+- modify path string of `line 37` to your hosts file path.

-run `python3 hosts2zone.py` to fetch hosts file and generate a `hosts.zone` file.
+- run `python3 hosts2zone.py` to fetch hosts file and generate a `hosts.zone` file.